Door Painting

 Another interview was with Joseph McGurl who has been referred to as one of the acknowledged leaders in the current American landscape school.
 He's from the Cape, and I live in Massachusetts too.
 He has a thorough education in art and does not use photographs.

+Here he is painting at Tuckerman's Ravine.
+You know, near the top of Mt.
+Washington???
 Even taking the auto road is a big deal to get there.
-Otherwise it's a full day's hike--uphill!
+Otherwise it's a full day's hike--uphill! |

 Both these artists's wedsites are www.(their name).com.